tomheaton/mcjty-website/docs/1.12/rendering/block-state.md

 }
 ```

-And here is the blockstate json (`blockstates/statetexturedblock.json`).
+And here is the blockstate JSON (`blockstates/statetexturedblock.json`).
 Here you see how we change the front texture when the `enabled` property is true.
 This work because in our model file (see later) we added a `#front` parameter for one of the textures: